Enroll in ANY Agile, Scrum & SAFe course and get PMP Training absolutely FREE!

 Table of contents

 When you’re a product manager, expect each day to be a whirlwind of activity.
-One day you might be brainstorming with your engineering team, while the next you’re delving into customer service challenges or fine-tuning a go-to-market strategy with sales.
-Despite the varied nature of the role, two things remain constant: your days will be eventful and meeting-heavy.
-Here’s a closer look at what a typical day in the life of a product manager looks like.
+One day you may be brainstorming with your engineering team, and the next you may be working with sales to refine a go-to-market strategy or exploring customer service issues.
+Two things are constant despite the role's variety: your days will be busy and full of meetings.

 Morning: Communication and Collaboration